Archives and records management policy

 - Maintains securely, and preserves access to, those records as long as they are required to support Gallery operations, including audit purposes.

-- Destroys other records once they are no longer required, thus ensuring the efficient use of Gallery accommodation.
+- Destroys other records once they are no longer required, thus ensuring the efficient use of Gallery accommodation and electronic storage systems.

 - Meets relevant record-keeping requirements, including the Public Records Acts 1958 and 1967, the Freedom of Information Act 2000 etc.